Sneha-github01/BI-Dashboard-2/README.md

 identify high-performing product lines like Phones and Office Supplies, and compare revenue across U.S. states through a geographical heat map.
 The dashboard also segments data by region (Central, East, South, West), enabling more focused regional analysis.

-In addition to performance analysis, the dashboard includes a forecasting view that tracks historical sales data from early 2019 to 2021 and identifies sales trends over time.
-Using line charts, it highlights peaks and drops in order volumes and helps predict future demand.
-The state-wise breakdown of sales in the forecasting view adds a layer of strategic insight for targeted planning.
 Overall, this dashboard empowers decision-makers with both real-time insights and forward-looking trends, making it a powerful tool for data-driven retail management.